Medical Egg Freezing

 3. Freezing of the eggs:

 The eggs are frozen in the laboratory using a method known as vitrification.
 The eggs can then be stored until you’re ready to use them, when they can be thawed and used for IVF.

 Egg freezing is a relatively new procedure, because of the complications involved in preserving eggs.
 The fact that the egg is the largest cell in the body and high in water content makes it difficult to freeze safely.
 Traditional cryopreservation technology caused crystals which resulted in damage to a high proportion of eggs, making freezing unviable.

-A new cryopreservation technology called Vitrification – a flash freezing process where a patient’s unfertilized eggs are placed in a special freezing solution – helps eggs to survive freezing and thawing so that they are intact and viable.
+Vitrification is a new cryopreservation technology.
+It is a flash-freezing process where unfertilised eggs are placed in a special freezing solution, which helps eggs to survive freezing and thawing so that they remain intact and viable.